Green Bean Multigrain Porridge

 - Soaking green beans help the beans to cook faster, be cleaned more thoroughly & in aiding digestion by reducing gas.

 - In this recipe, I only soak the green beans in hot water.
-However, if you have premix all the ingredients in a container, you can soak everything in a pot of cold water for 5 hours before cooking.
+However, if you have premix all the ingredients in a container, you can soak everything in a pot of cold water overnight before cooking.

 - If you do not have the habit of soaking beans ever, you can cook the multigrain rice straight after washing.
 You will need to keep warm longer in the rice cooker or simmer the porridge longer on the stove, until the green beans are softened to liking.